amifunny/tf-stitch/README.md

  - **Apply best and latest TF2.0 practices.**
  - **Add more template and domain options.**

-Looking forward to hear from you : )
+Looking forward to hear from you.